 Visual Observation

 The building is purpose-built general needs block with concrete floors, concrete block inner walls, and brick outer walls with unknown insulation.
 The roof is a flat concrete roof with a lift control room on the roof level.
 There are two lifts and two staircases provided.
-Concrete balconies are provided and walkways are used as alternative means of escape from the flats.

 1.11 Extent of common areas: